 Salesforce Reports: What Are They?

-Salesforce reports are personalised interpretations of your information designed to shed light on different facets of your company.
-They may contain information about marketing initiatives, customer interactions, sales performance, and other topics.
-The Salesforce Report Builder is a user-friendly interface that facilitates the creation of relevant reports by grouping data, applying filters, and dragging and dropping fields.
+Salesforce reports are customized interpretations of your data that illuminate your company.
+They may include marketing initiatives, customer contacts, sales performance, and other issues.
+The Salesforce Report Builder makes grouping data, applying filters, and dragging and dropping fields to create relevant reports easy.

 Salesforce Report Types